Summer Research Institute (for K-12 teachers)

 Summer Research Institute for Teachers

-BERET+D places in-service and pre-service teacher pairs within faculty labs at UC Berkeley under the supervision of a common research mentor.
-In-service teachers have at least three years of classroom experience teaching predominantly underrepresented students in nearby public middle and high schools.
-Pre-service teachers are UC Berkeley students majoring in math, science or engineering and enrolled in one or more of the series of courses offered by the CalTeach program.
-To be in CalTeach, a student must have a commitment to pursue a career in teaching math or science in the K-12 classroom.
+• Pre-service teachers are UC Berkeley students majoring in math, science, or engineering and enrolled in one or more of the series of courses offered by the CalTeach program, exhibiting a strong commitment to pursue careers in teaching math or science in the K - 12 classroom.

 Research disciplines include Bioengineering, Chemistry, Chemical and Biomolecular Engineering, Electrical Engineering and Computer Sciences, Materials Science and Engineering, Mechanical Engineering, Molecular and Cellular Biology, Integrative Biology, Earth and Planetary Science, and Physics.